kubernetes/committee-security-response/src-oncall.md

 Fill in the known details of the template, including:

-- Assignee: yourself, or another PSC member who has volunteered to handle this issue
+- Assignee: yourself, or another SRC member who has volunteered to handle this issue
 - Severity: according to the assigned severity score
 - CVE: most code vulnerabilities (not infrastructure vulnerabilities) should